 It is the Parent/Carers responsibility to inform school on each day of a students absence to explain the reasons why they are unable to attend school.
-This should be done by telephone on 01623 489010 before 9:30am.
+This should be done by telephone on 01623 489010 before 9:30am leaving a clear message of the child's name and reason for absence.
 If your child is off school for 5 or more consecutive days you will be asked to provide medical evidence e.g. appointment card, prescription etc.

 Attendance Traffic Light

 The school follows the traffic light system and letters are sent out each term.